-This is really important because when you're in a niche that you want to understand how people behave, knowing how they look for answers has a direct impact on your search strategy.
-And also, over the last few years, there's been major shifts in how people use search engines, with Google moving to mobile first indexing, with the rise in mobile app search, and the rise in voice search, there's a lot of different things changing.
+This is really important because when you're in a niche and you want to understand how people behave, knowing how they look for answers has a direct impact on your search strategy.
+And also, over the last few years, there have been major shifts in how people use search engines, with Google moving to mobile-first indexing, with the rise in mobile app search, and the rise in voice search, there's a lot of different things changing.

 Assuming that it's been the same way over the last two, three, four, five, 10 years is a huge mistake.
 Now, while the fundamentals are still extremely important, we have to understand behavior because that's the whole goal behind Hummingbird and semantic search; user intent.
 And so, some of these statistics I hope will help you understand broadly how people are searching.
 And then you'll need to go a little bit deeper into your specific niche to understand exactly how the people you're targeting are deviating from the mean or the norms.

 The first one is, 49% of all searches now result in no click.
-As we know, Google has expanded rich features, they've expanded a different call outs inside of the SERP results.
-This has caused less people to click on links in the search engines.
+As we know, Google has expanded rich features, they've expanded different call outs inside of the SERP results.
+This has caused fewer people to click on links in search engines.

 They're going there, they're seeing the information they need, and they continue on.
-Now this is a pretty substantial change since 2016, about 12% increase.
-And as you can see, this does impact search and this makes ranking for those SERP features extremely important.
+Now this is a pretty substantial change since 2016, about a 12% increase.
+As you can see, this does impact search and this makes ranking for those SERP features extremely important.